firien/abecedarian/README.md

 ## Development notes

-To build /docs folder
+To build /docs/index.html file

-> yarn run cake build
+> node --experimental-modules ./build.js

 Images rely on emoji glyphs, which vary from system to system.
 I would like to create my own images someday.